 The reimbursement percentage

 If your dental care is 100% covered, you won’t even see the invoice as it will go straight from your dentist to your insurance for them to pay.
-However, if your bill is partially covered, you will pay for it yourself in full at the end of your appointment.
+However, if your bill is partially covered, you will pay for it yourself in full after your appointment.
 You can then forward the bill to your insurance provider through their website and they will reimburse you the agreed amount.
 Providers make all reimbursements by the end of every month.

 The maximum annual reimbursement